ataibarkai/SemanticType/Readme.md

 Details
 -------

-Types that conform to `Overtyped` can be used in a wide range of standard usecases, intuitively reflecting their wrapped value's behavior:
+Types that conform to `TypeBurrito` can be used in a wide range of standard usecases, intuitively reflecting their wrapped value's behavior:
 * comparison (`<`, `==`)
 * printing (`CustomStringConvertible`)